manav-rastogi/manav-rastogi/README.md

 - 👯 I’m looking to collaborate on an impact-driven project
 - 😄 Pronouns: Dev ;)
 - ⚡ Fun fact: I am always curious!!
-- 📫 How to reach me: Follow my personal repo and I'll reach out to you.
+- 📫 How to reach me: Star my personal repo and I'll reach out to you.